jackhaydock/Jackalope_Homebrew/README.md

 - Legacy Collection (generally not allowed for actual play in my games unless stated otherwise)
   - **Jackalope: Portalist Class (Legacy)/J:Portalist**: Older version of the Portalist, likely even more broken.

+If inline links don't work, it may be refering to something that is in one of the other sources that you don't have.

 ## How to Import

 #### 5eTools